xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 Thin provisioning will be automatically enabled on upgrade.
 When the SRmaster plugs in `PBD` the `MGT` major version number will be bumped to prevent old hosts from plugging in the SR and getting confused.
-When any host plugs in a `PBD` it will create the necessary metadata volumes.
 When a VDI is activated, it will be deflated to the new low size.

 Disabling thin provisioning